Cheryl Corcoran, M.D.

 Assistant Professor of Clinical Psychiatry

 Dr. Corcoran has expertise in schizophrenia, specifically its early stages.

 Her research focus has been to identify biomarkers of risk and illness progression in schizophrenia: in collaboration, she has identified increased limbic activation, cognitive disorganization, social cognitive deficits, and sensory processing abnormalities as risk biomarkers for schizophrenia.
 She is now utilizing the tools of cognitive neuroscience, including neural imaging, EEG and brain stimulation, to more fully characterize these deficits, such that early intervention strategies can be developed and implemented.
 This includes a focus on negative symptoms such as low motivation, which accounts for the main functional impairment of schizophrenia, apart from psychotic symptoms.
 Dr. Corcoran has also studied the role of environment in schizophrenia risk and onset, including stress and cannabis use, as well as stigma and recovery related to schizophrenia.

 Graduate: Mailman School of Public Health, M.S. in Biostatistics, 2005

 Internship: The Cambridge Hospital, Transitional, 1990 - 1991

 Residency: The Cambridge Hospital, Psychiatry, 1991 - 1994

 Fellowship: Columbia University Medical Center, Schizophrenia Research, 1999-2002

-Board Certifications: American Board of Psychiatry and Neurology
+Board Certifications: American Board of Psychiatry and Neurology, certified and re-certified.

 Click here for Dr. Corcoran's Clinical Trials